Averagenormaljoe/NST-Final-Project/readMe.md

 ### Gatys et al. Model

 The Gatys model is based on the [Gatys et al. paper](https://arxiv.org/abs/1508.06576).
 This uses a different optimizer to original project (using ADAM rather than SGD).
-This model also supports neural
+This model also supports a simple version of multi-neural style transfer.

 ### Johnson et al. Model